PaulLyonel/StabilizingInvNetsUsingMixtureModels/README.md

 # Stabilizing Inv Nets Using Mixture Models

 This is the supplementary material for the paper "Stabilizing Invertible Neural Networks Using Mixture Models".
-The different notebooks for the experiments can be found in the respective folders.
+The different notebooks for the experiments can be found in the respective folders and are based on the official implementation of "Analyzing inverse problems with invertible neural networks", https://github.com/vislearn/analyzing_inverse_problems.

 The following packages are required: